AAROC/DevOps/CONTRIBUTING.md

 ## Experimental or unfinished code

 If you want to try out something new and need this repo for code base, please create a new branch called `dev` and make changes to that.
 Pull requests should be made on the dev branch on this repo.
 Merges from dev to master will happen after Operations meetings.

+# Planning and issues

+Please feel free to use the github issues to submit support requests or discuss issues.
+Please make sure that you mark issues accurately with the provided tags (*e.g.* questions should be specifically marked as such, *etc*.